 About BMECC

-The Blue Mountain Eagle Climbing Club and Wilderness Park Association (EIN 23-1993218) is a registered 501(c)(3) nonprofit.
+The Blue Mountain Eagle Climbing Club and Wilderness Park Association (EIN 23-1993218) is a registered and incorporated 501(c)(3) nonprofit.

 The History of the Blue Mountain Eagle Hiking Club